 The problem of suffering arises from our reaction to what-is, our resistance to it, or our interpretation of it, which is a function of our conditioning.

 Within just a couple of weeks of my professional faux pas in Toronto, I had discounted all of my prior accomplishments, as my formerly steadfast belief in my ability to intellectually tackle any problem waned.
 Some bad luck left me socially isolated as my five closest friends all coincidentally moved away from New York City over the course of a few weeks.
 The lack of reassurance received from my usual sounding boards to bolster my flagging self-confidence paved the way for my suicidal crisis.
 My ability to concentrate was so impaired from lack of sleep, that completing simple tasks—like deciding what to have for dinner, or packing my bag for the week ahead in Toronto—became cognitively burdensome.
 Not surprisingly, given my deteriorating mental faculties, effectively performing the duties of my job became impossible.
 I became certain that I wasn’t ever going to be able to live a life that would honor my parents and all of the sacrifices they had made for me.
-In a short period of time, my thoughts of death gave rise to thoughts of suicide, followed eventually by a practical plan to end my life.
+In a short period of time, my thoughts of death gave rise to thoughts of suicide.
+After that came the formulation of a plan to kill myself.

 2. What goes wrong with someone that has so many gifts, talents, privileges, and advantages?